forem/admin-docs/docs/forem-basics/user-settings/organization-settings.md

 - **Summary**: Text that will be displayed below the organization name on its landing page
 - **Proof**: Asks the user to demonstrate their association with the organization to prevent unauthorized organizations being made in the name of companies or brands or individuals.

+After filling out these fields, you must click "Create Organization" at the bottom of the page.
+You can then return to `/settings/organization` to add other attributes to your org and invite org members.
+Note that you can create multiple orgs and switch between them by using the dropdown menu at the top of the page that says "Settings for..."

 **The person who creates the organization will be the main organization admin.
 Organizations can have as many admins as they have members.
-Forems don't currently have distinctions between organization founders or members, only between admins and members.**
+Forems don't currently have distinctions between organization founders or members, only between admins and members.**).

-For more information about organizations for Forem Admins, see [the Organization Pages documentation](#).